dwelman-xebia/innoday-python-pdf-tool/README.md

     -o: [OPTIONAL] Output name of the processed PDF
     -c: [FLAG][OPTIONAL] Compress the PDF
     -ri: [FLAG][OPTIONAL] Remove images - Note: This seems pretty buggy and may corrupt the output PDF, use with caution
-    -e: [OPTIONAL] Password for to use to encrypt the PDF
+    -e: [OPTIONAL] Password to use to encrypt the PDF
+    -d: [OPTIONAL] Password to use to decrypt the PDF